AT YOUR HOME:

 • You can use your non-expired state-issued ID or Tribal ID to show your United States citizenship.

-• If an ICE agent does not accept your Tribal ID, request to speak with their supervisor.
-Not all ICE agents are aware that a Tribal ID is a legal form of identification in the United States.
+• If an agent does not accept your Tribal ID, request to speak with their supervisor.
+Not all agents are aware that a Tribal ID is a legal form of identification in the United States.

 • Do not say anything, sign anything, or make any decisions without consulting a lawyer.